 The Company has a revolving credit facility (the "Credit Facility") under its second amended and restated credit agreement (the "Credit Agreement") with an initial maximum credit amount of \$200.0 million, including a swing line facility in an aggregate amount of up to \$20.0 million and a letter of credit sub-facility providing for the issuance of letters of credit up to an aggregate amount of \$20.0 million.
 The Company may request additional revolving commitments or incremental term loans thereunder up to an aggregate additional amount of \$100.0 million, subject to certain additional conditions as provided in the Credit Agreement.
-As of March 31, 2018, the Company had available borrowing capacity of \$130.0 million under the Credit Facility.
+As of June 30, 2018, the Company had available borrowing capacity of \$130.0 million under the Credit Facility.

 Principal payments under the Credit Facility are due upon maturity of the facility on July 7, 2022; however, borrowings may be repaid, at the Company's discretion, in whole or in part at any time, without penalty, subject to required notice periods and compliance with minimum prepayment amounts.
-Borrowings under the Credit Agreement can either be, at the Company's election: (i) at an alternate base rate (as defined in the Credit Agreement) plus a spread; or (ii) at a Eurodollar rate (as defined in the Credit Agreement) plus a spread; or (ii) at a Eurodollar rate (as defined in the Credit Agreement) plus a spread.
+Borrowings under the Credit Agreement can either be, at the Company's election: (i) at an alternate base rate (as defined in the Credit Agreement) plus a spread; or (ii) at a Eurodollar rate (as defined in the Credit Agreement) plus a spread.
 The applicable spread is dependent upon the Company's adjusted leverage ratio (as defined in the Credit Agreement).
 The Credit Agreement contains conditions, representations and warranties, events of default, and indemnification provisions that are customary for financings of this type, including, but not limited to, a minimum interest coverage ratio, a maximum adjusted leverage ratio, and limitations on incurrence of debt, investments, liens on assets, certain sale and leaseback transactions, transactions with affiliates, mergers, consolidations, purchases and sales of assets, and certain restricted payments.
-The Company was in compliance with the covenants under the Credit Agreement at March 31, 2018.
+The Company was in compliance with the covenants under the Credit Agreement at June 30, 2018.